 The Basic Table will display a maximum of 6 ions.
 The Advanced Table can be configured to display as many as are available.
-To configure the ion table, we choose "Edit menu" \rightarrow "configuration" \rightarrow "environment preferences" and then choose either the 'Basic Ion Table Editor' tab, or the 'Advanced Ion Table Editor' tab.
-Both tabs look and work the same way:
+To configure the ion table, we choose "Edit menu" → "configuration" → "edit ion table" and then select which table we'd like to edit.